 Slow Fashion exists in opposition to fast fashion

-The slow fashion movement has been emerging among conscious shoppers (and designers) for the past few years rejecting the fabrics, ethics and styles of the fast fashion industry.
-Born alongside the slow food movement, they both advocate for similar principles such as clean materials, limited wastage, superior quality and care for producers.
+The slow fashion movement has been emerging among conscious designers for a little while now rejecting the fabrics, ethics and styles of the fast fashion industry.
+Born alongside the slow food movement, they both advocate for similar principles such as clean materials, minimal wastage, superior quality and care for producers.

 A slow fashion brand uses fabrics that are sustainable and of a high quality as opposed to the cheaper, synthetic fabrics used regularly by the fast fashion industry.
-Our goal is for your pieces to last you many years, and when no longer wearable can then be recycled or even composted.
+Our goal is for your pieces to last you many years, and when no longer wearable can then be repurposed or recycled, or even composted.

-Our slub cotton fabric is woven in the Kathmandu Valley and takes weeks to prepare and ready.
-The finished fabric is durable, breathable and has a luxurious feel to the touch.
-The slub
+Our cotton fabric is woven in the Kathmandu Valley, almost next door to where it is stitched.
+It takes weeks to prepare and ready, and the finished fabric is durable, breathable and has a luxurious feel to the touch.
+The textured slub

 Slow fashion means buying pieces that will last you more than one season, both in style / design and quality.
 Forget about pieces that fall apart in the wash or lose their shape, or that you buy simply because they are cheap or trending.